 M. Lawrence Mead, manager, Forest Hills Inn Corporation, returned today from a most delightful two weeks' trip to Bermuda.

-Fresh from her Olympic triumphs, Miss Helen Wills, accompanied by her mother, Mrs. C. A. Wills, of Berkeley, Cal., is at the Inn, preparatory to playing in the Women's National Championship which will take place at the West Side Tennis Club on August 11 to 16.
-Mrs. Edward H. H. Olds, and children, of weeks at the Inn.

-Panama Canal Zone, accompanied by her mother, Mrs. J. I. Smith, of Atlantic City, are spending a few
+Fresh from her Olympic triumphs, Miss Helen Wills, accompanied by her mother, Mrs. Helen Wills, accompanied by her mother, Mrs. C. A. Wills, of Berkeley, Cal., is at the Inn, preparatory to playing in the Women's Na-tional Championship which will take place at the West Side Tennis Club on August 11 to 16.
+Mrs. Edward H. H. Olds, and children, of Panama Canal Zone, accompanied by her mother, Mrs. J. I. Smith, of Atlantic City, are spending a few weeks at the Inn.